deriv-com/deriv-api/docs/DerivAPI.md

 **Extends DerivAPICalls**

-Cache - An in-memory cache used to prevent sending redundant requests to the API
+Cache - A class for implementing in-memory and persistent cache

+The real implementation of the underlying cache is delegated to the storage object (See the params).

+The storage object needs to implement the API.

 #### Parameters